 The beneficial part is the moment before that.
 The moment when you sit down with pen and paper, and scan your life looking for positive things.
 (It even works if you sometimes can't think of anything that you're grateful for!)

-Because gratitude is like tetris: when you consciously search for certain patterns, you start to notice them when you aren't even trying.
+Because, according to psychologist Christine Carter, gratitude is like tetris: when you consciously search for certain patterns, you start to notice them when you aren't even trying.

 Consistently spending time scanning your memory for things to savour teaches your brain to notice things worth savouring.
 And sooner or later, you start noticing them everywhere.